There’s a common denominator that all good cities have.

 You might be surprised to see some of these cities on this list.
 We understand there’s a lot of good in every place.
 However, according to data (which doesn’t measure things like beauty, ‘friendly people’ and community involvement), there aren’t better options in America for making a place home.

 The worst place to live in America?
-Macon, Georgia.
+Memphis, TN.
 More on that later.

 How do you decide if a place is awesome or not?